OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Integrating-Security-Tools-in-SDL.md

 owasp-project : no
 track         : DevSecOps
 technology    :
-related-to    : A comparison of strength and weaknesses of specific FOSS tools;
-status        : draft
+related-to    : A comparison of strength and weaknesses of specific FOSS tools status        : draft participants  : organizers    :
-participants  :
-organizers    :